 If your goal is to get your guests into the wedding spirit immediately, make your way down the aisle to “Marry You” by Bruno Mars.
 It’s a sweet tune that will surely get everyone’s toes tapping (and everyone’s eyes teary).

 We’ve been to countless weddings where brides have walked the aisle to “A Thousand Years.”
-Whether you’re a Twilight fan or not, it’s safe to say that this Christina Perri tune has solidified a place for itself on the wedding processional playlist for decades to come.
+Whether you’re a Twilight fan or not, it’s safe to say that this Christina Perri tune has solidified its place on the wedding processional playlist for decades to come.

-Whether you prefer the Elvis version or the Twenty One Pilots take, “Can’t Help Falling In Love” is a classic.
-Depending on the version you choose, this is one that can easily work its way into any style of wedding.
+Whether you prefer the Elvis Presley version or the Twenty One Pilots take, “Can’t Help Falling In Love” is a classic.
+Depending on the version you choose, this one can easily work its way into any style of wedding.

 The ukulele intro makes “I’m Yours” by Jason Mraz a great wedding song for a destination wedding on the beach.

 Looking for something a bit more classic?

 The instrumental string quartet or solo violin version is even better!